TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 2/1 Samuel 2.18.md

 ---

-But Samuel ministered before Jehovah, being a child, girded with a linen ephod.
+But Samuel ministered before Yahweh, being a child, clothed with a linen ephod.